Comparing Type Systems for Deadlock Freedom

 \subsection{Type System}

 The syntax of {session types}, ranged over $T, S, \ldots$, is given by the following grammar.

-Above, $\nilT$ is the type of an endpoint with a terminated protocol.
 The type $\wn T.S$ is assigned to an endpoint that first receives a value of type $T$ and then continues according to the protocol described by~$S$.
 Dually, type $\oc T.S$ is assigned to an endpoint that first outputs a value of type $T$ and then continues according to the protocol described by $S$.
 Type $\branch lS$ is used for {external choices}, and generalises input types; dually, type $\select lS$ is used for {internal choices}, and generalises output types.
-Notice that session types describe protocol as \emph{sequences} of actions; they do not admit parallel operators.
+Finally, $\nilT$ is the type of an endpoint with a terminated protocol.
+Notice that session types describe protocols as \emph{sequences} of actions; they do not admit parallel operators.

-With respect to the syntax of types in~\cite{V12}, here we only consider channel endpoint types (no ground types such as \textsf{bool}).
+With respect to the syntax of types in~\cite{V12}, we only consider channel endpoint types (no ground types such as \textsf{bool}).
 Also, types in the system in~\cite{V12} can be qualified as either \emph{linear} or \emph{unrestricted}.
 Our session types are {linear}---the only {unrestricted} session type is $\nilT$.
 Focusing on linear types suffices for our purposes, and leads to simplifications in typing rules and auxiliary notions, such as well-formedness (see below).

-A central notion in session-based concurrency is \emph{duality}, which relates session types offering opposite (i.e., complementary) behaviors and stands at the basis of communication safety and session fidelity.
+A central notion in session-based concurrency is \emph{duality}, which relates session types offering opposite (i.e., complementary) behaviors; it stands at the basis of communication safety and session fidelity.
 Given a session type $T$, its dual type $\dual{T}$ is defined as follows:

 Typing contexts, ranged over by $\Gamma, \Gamma'$, are produced by the following grammar: